JoshuaGrams/philtre2d/doc/engine/input.md

 Input
 =====

-Converts "raw" inputs to bound "actions" and lets you handle keyboard and gamepad input in a simple, uniform way.
-Can bind 0-or-1 "button" actions or -1 to +1 "axis" inputs to almost any raw input including unlimited input-combos, and binds "text" and "mouseMoved" inputs separately.
+Converts "raw" inputs to bound "actions" and lets you handle keyboard and gamepad input in a simple, unified way.
+Can bind 0-or-1 "button" actions or analog -1 to +1 "axis" inputs.
+Can bind actions to almost any raw input including unlimited input-combos.
+Binds "text" and "mouseMoved" inputs separately.

 Setup
 -----